 Here are some of your options for budget flights in Malaysia:

 – Air Asia: Has a huge network of flights that go to almost anywhere within 6-7 hours of flying.
 Now, this is just about as budget as you can get.
 There is no seat-back entertainment or even a USB plug to charge your phone.
-And a checked bag can cost an extra $30 (so only carry-on for me!)
+And a checked bag can cost an extra $30 if you check in at the counter (so only carry-on for me!)
 It’s super basic, but I really appreciate Air Asia and their cheap flights.

-– Malindo Air: Another super cheap budget airline that often has discounts.
+– Malindo Air: Another cheap budget airline that often has discounts.
 This is a relatively new airline that’s a joint venture between Malaysian and Indonesia.
 It’s very competitive with Air Asia prices, but doesn’t offer nearly as much routes.
+But I have to say I’m SUPER impressed with Malindo Air!
+The seats are bigger than Air Asia’s and have the seat-back TV screen and USB plug.
+Plus, I believe even a checked bag was included.

-– Malaysian Airlines (MAS): This is a bit more pricey than the other two, but you also get an upgrade in level of niceness.
+– Malaysian Airlines (MAS): This is a bit more pricey than the other two (though you can still find GREAT deals), but you also get an upgrade in level of niceness.
 Like, you get a checked bag and a free meal and in-flight entertainment.

 Now, I know what you’re wondering: Is it safe to fly Malaysian Airlines?!
 (You know… with the recent disasters and all.)
 Honestly, I think the chances are rather slim.
 Malaysian Airlines is still the state’s best carrier and continues to carry 50,000 passengers on 360 flights per day.